orospakr/sharpify/README.md

 will require the data to be passed.
 Note that this approach does not handle pagination or any other higher-level details.

+It may prove a useful and quick alternative for any operations that turn out to be be buggy or be otherwise deficient in the fancy type-safe API.

 ### Get a Model with the Dynamic API

 Get all Products (on a single page) from the API as a string.